If you’re looking for research topics for kids, you’ve landed in the right place.

 12. Simple Machines

 Simple machines are fun to build, and they help us everyday to complete tasks easily plus efficiently.

-Request elementary students to research and report on the different types of simple machines.
+Request that your kids research and report on the different types of simple machines.
 They should also give real world examples of each one.

-For bonus points, ask them to construct their own simple machine and demonstrate it for the class.
+Also, ask them to construct and demonstrate their own simple machine.

 13. The Water Cycle